Short-Term Turbulence Prediction for Seeing Using Machine Learning: Results

+To further highlight the importance of calibration for probabilistic forecasting, we compare the GP and \textsc{FloTS} predictions before and after calibration for the August case study (Figures~\ref{fig:gp_calib} and~\ref{fig:flow_calib}).
+For the GP, calibration leaves the predictive mean unchanged by construction and primarily modifies the dispersion of the predictive intervals.
+As shown in Figure~\ref{fig:gp_calib}, the calibrated uncertainty bands are wider than the uncalibrated ones, particularly at longer lead times, yielding more conservative uncertainty estimates.
+This behavior is consistent with the coverage analysis presented in Figure~\ref{fig:coverage_gp}, which showed that the uncalibrated GP tends to be over-confident.

+Figure~\ref{fig:flow_calib} shows the corresponding uncalibrated and calibrated predictions for \textsc{FloTS}.
+Unlike the GP, where calibration mainly rescales the predictive variance, calibration of \textsc{FloTS} can redistribute probability mass within the full predictive density.
+As a result, it can modify not only the overall dispersion but also the local non-Gaussian structure of the forecast distribution.
+This is particularly relevant in variable regimes, where the predictive uncertainty may be asymmetric, broadened, or structured around several plausible future evolutions.

-Together, these case studies demonstrate the advantages of \textsc{FloTS} probabilistic modeling for capturing both the trajectory and the uncertainty of future seeing values.
-While RNN and LSTM models yield reasonable point forecasts, the GP and \textsc{FloTS} models provide a more informative representation by producing full predictive distributions, thereby allowing uncertainty quantification.
+Together, these case studies demonstrate the advantages of \textsc{FloTS} probabilistic modeling for capturing both the trajectory and the uncertainty of future seeing values under seasonally diverse and active conditions.
+While the RNN and LSTM models provide deterministic point forecasts, and the GP provides a useful Gaussian uncertainty estimate, \textsc{FloTS} offers a richer probabilistic representation of the forecast horizon.
+These examples therefore complement the global quantitative metrics by illustrating the behavior of the models in regimes that are representative of non-stationary and operationally relevant seeing variability.